 Guinea-Bissau is in Western Africa, bordering the North Atlantic Ocean, between Guinea and Senegal.
 The climate is tropical and generally hot and humid with a monsoonal-type rainy season (June to November) and a dry season (December to May).
 The official language is Portuguese.
 Crioulo is widely spoken.
 Ethnic African languages such as Balante and Fulani are also spoken widely.
 The main religions are Indigenous beliefs, Islam and Christianity.
 The economy of Guinea-Bissau is among the world's least developed and one of the 10 poorest countries in the world, dependant mainly on agriculture and fishing.
 Business culture has a Portuguese influence.
 Expatriate business dress is less formal such as a bush jacket and no tie.
 The security risk for expatriates in Guinea-Bissau is high.
 Risks include those related to long-term political instability and tension between the government and military, which has resulted in coup attempts, travel restrictions and border closures in the past.
 Risks also include petty crime, organised crime, inadequate security forces, and rebel activity.
 The currency of Guinea-Bissau is the CFA Franc BCEAO (XOF).
 Guinea-Bissau is a cash based economy.
 Credit cards are rarely accepted and there are limited ATMs.
 Medical facilities are extremely limited.
 Serious or complex medical treatment requires evacuation which can be expensive.
 Outbreaks of cholera have been reported.
-The population of Guinea-Bissau is 1.5 Million (2017 est.), while the inflation rate is 0.6% (Oct 2017).
+The population of Guinea-Bissau is 1.8 Million (2018 est.), while the inflation rate (CPI) is -1% for Guinea Bissau as at March 2018.
+For a single Expat, the personal income tax rate in Guinea-Bissau is progressive up to 40%.

 Cost Of Living